Table of Contents

 - Urinating or defecating in the house

-When the Fourth of July rolls around with fireworks or thunderstorms push through without warning, it’s harder to prepare for unexpected noises (okay, you expect the fireworks).
-That’s where calming treats come in handy.
+When the Fourth of July rolls around with fireworks, or thunderstorms push through without warning, it’s harder to prepare for unexpected noises (okay, you expect the fireworks).
+That’s where calming treats and chews come in handy.

 Calming Treats and Chews

 Calming treats and chews are nutraceuticals.
 Like glucosamine, they’re a nutritional supplement devoid of pharmaceutical medication.
 There ARE prescription anxiolytics available (the fancy term for anti-anxiety medications).
 However, not everyone likes using prescriptions.

 Do you NEED to speak with a veterinarian before using a calming treat or chew?
 No – they’re available over-the-counter.
 SHOULD you?
 YES.
 After all, your dog’s anxiety could have a medical source.